How to get started inserting a menstrual cup

 This is the step that no one really talks about.

-- Or (my favorite way that gets me a leak free cup every time) place your thumb at the base of the cup, but still on the side, not the bottom, and place your index finger on the opposite side, higher up on the cup.
+- Or (my favorite way that gets me a leak free cup every time) place your thumb at the base of your cup, but still on the side, not the bottom, and place your index finger on the opposite side, higher up on the cup.

 - Release your fingers and check one more time that the cup is still open, and in the right position.